 It may be very rare for a person to have 100% high self worth all the time because humans are designed to care what people think and we live in a society which feeds that.
 For example, people with money, good looks and are “popular” are celebrated in the media.
 However, having very low self worth is likely to impact on your personal and professional life or even cause mental health issues.
 The phrase low self worth often used interchangeably with low self esteem and there are lots of similarities.
 However, low self esteem is linked to how we feel about our overall qualities and skills whereas worth is linked to whether we feel fundamentally good enough as a person.

-Although many people are concerned about how low self worth is affecting their romantic relationships, its just as common for the same patterns to occur in friendships too.
+Although many people are concerned about how low self worth affects romantic relationships, its just as common for the same patterns to occur in friendships too.
 This is because the same belief of being not good enough or loveable will also show up in friendships and make a person anxious.
-This can occur when getting to know new friends but also with people you have known a long time.
-If you want to find out more about how low self worth can cause anxiety in friendships read here.
+These feelings can occur when getting to know new friends but also with friends you have known a long time.
+If you want to find out more about how low self worth can cause anxiety in friendships specifically read here.

 5 steps to stop low self worth affecting relationships